Krupam-Patel/heston-pricer/README.md

 The implementation provides fast and accurate pricing for vanilla options (standard calls and puts) using the semi-closed-form Heston characteristic function and can be extended to price more complex exotic derivatives, including barriers, Asians, and other path-dependent structures.

+## Features

+- Fast and accurate pricing for vanilla options (calls, puts)
+- Support for exotic option structures (digital, barrier)
+- Parameter calibration to market data using the Carr-Madan approach.

 ## Main Python Classes

 ### `HestonModel` (in `heston_model.py`)